Tests, learning acronyms, doing math – TTC can feel a whole lot like going back to school.

-These blood tests check for certain hormones, including follicle-stimulating hormone (FSH), estradiol, and AMH.
+These blood tests check for certain hormones, including follicle-stimulating hormone (FSH), estradiol, and, the leading character of this article, AMH.

 The AMH level is used specifically to estimate how many eggs you have left in your ovarian reserve.